mako-framework/docs/02_routing_and_controllers/02_controllers.md

 #### <a id="basics:parameters" href="#basics:parameters">Parameters</a>

-Passing parameters to your controller actions is easy.
-Just define a route with the parameters you need and add the corresponding parameters to your method.
+Passing parameters to your controller actions is simple.
+Define a route that includes the parameters you need, then add matching parameters to your action method.

 ```
 $routes->get('/articles/{id}', [Article::class, 'view']);